notiphyapp/docs/guide/about/faq.md

 When you uninstall your OA App, the local data on your phone will be deleted.
-The data which is backed up on the iCloud can be restored once your register the OA App again
+The data which is backed up on the iCloud can be restored once you register the OA App again.